reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 104. [[Synthetics/Infrastructure/everything] Individual account permissions are not properly managed and inherited on sub accounts ](https://hackerone.com/reports/268541) to New Relic - 5 upvotes, $750
 105. [User is able to access and create private synthetics locations without upgrading (regression of #276157) ](https://hackerone.com/reports/344468) to New Relic - 5 upvotes, $500
 106. [Restricted user can bypass permissions restriction to create NR Alert policies](https://hackerone.com/reports/380413) to New Relic - 5 upvotes, $500
-107. [http://newrelic.com SSRF/XSPA](https://hackerone.com/reports/146875) to New Relic - 5 upvotes, $0
+107. [Normal user can set "Job title" of other users by Direct Object Reference](https://hackerone.com/reports/123435) to New Relic - 5 upvotes, $0
-108. [CSV Injection in sub_accounts.csv](https://hackerone.com/reports/127032) to New Relic - 5 upvotes, $0
+108. [http://newrelic.com SSRF/XSPA](https://hackerone.com/reports/146875) to New Relic - 5 upvotes, $0
-109. [Reflected XSS on Signup Page](https://hackerone.com/reports/119090) to New Relic - 5 upvotes, $0
+109. [CSV Injection in sub_accounts.csv](https://hackerone.com/reports/127032) to New Relic - 5 upvotes, $0
-110. [No Rate Limitation on Promo Code](https://hackerone.com/reports/123091) to New Relic - 5 upvotes, $0
+110. [Reflected XSS on Signup Page](https://hackerone.com/reports/119090) to New Relic - 5 upvotes, $0
-111. [/accounts/USERID.json file is left open for Restricted User of organization disclosing Owners's Mobile Number and "billing_info, cc_email"](https://hackerone.com/reports/221250) to New Relic - 5 upvotes, $0
+111. [No Rate Limitation on Promo Code](https://hackerone.com/reports/123091) to New Relic - 5 upvotes, $0
-112. [Privilege Escalation in Default Notification Preferences](https://hackerone.com/reports/210298) to New Relic - 5 upvotes, $0
+112. [/accounts/USERID.json file is left open for Restricted User of organization disclosing Owners's Mobile Number and "billing_info, cc_email"](https://hackerone.com/reports/221250) to New Relic - 5 upvotes, $0
-113. [ Missing security best practices (leads to further impact) ](https://hackerone.com/reports/385420) to New Relic - 5 upvotes, $0
+113. [Privilege Escalation in Default Notification Preferences](https://hackerone.com/reports/210298) to New Relic - 5 upvotes, $0
-114. [CSRF at adding new role (user-management.service.newrelic.com)](https://hackerone.com/reports/504782) to New Relic - 5 upvotes, $0
+114. [ Missing security best practices (leads to further impact) ](https://hackerone.com/reports/385420) to New Relic - 5 upvotes, $0
-115. [Stored XSS at APM transaction map (transactionName field)](https://hackerone.com/reports/667770) to New Relic - 5 upvotes, $0
+115. [CSRF at adding new role (user-management.service.newrelic.com)](https://hackerone.com/reports/504782) to New Relic - 5 upvotes, $0
-116. [NRQL Query allows restricted user to pull all data from Synthetics monitors without having read permissions enabled ](https://hackerone.com/reports/387290) to New Relic - 4 upvotes, $750
+116. [Stored XSS at APM transaction map (transactionName field)](https://hackerone.com/reports/667770) to New Relic - 5 upvotes, $0
-117. [Manipulation of submit payment request allows me to obtain Infrastructure Pro/Other Services for free or at greatly reduced price](https://hackerone.com/reports/219356) to New Relic - 4 upvotes, $600
+117. [NRQL Query allows restricted user to pull all data from Synthetics monitors without having read permissions enabled ](https://hackerone.com/reports/387290) to New Relic - 4 upvotes, $750
-118. [Bypass of #447975 - view mobile application token though "Application Information" sidebar on Installation page ](https://hackerone.com/reports/479139) to New Relic - 4 upvotes, $500
+118. [Manipulation of submit payment request allows me to obtain Infrastructure Pro/Other Services for free or at greatly reduced price](https://hackerone.com/reports/219356) to New Relic - 4 upvotes, $600
-119. [https://rpm.newrelic.com/.htaccess file is world readable](https://hackerone.com/reports/123074) to New Relic - 4 upvotes, $0
+119. [Bypass of #447975 - view mobile application token though "Application Information" sidebar on Installation page ](https://hackerone.com/reports/479139) to New Relic - 4 upvotes, $500
-120. [Open redirection bypass](https://hackerone.com/reports/127741) to New Relic - 4 upvotes, $0
+120. [https://rpm.newrelic.com/.htaccess file is world readable](https://hackerone.com/reports/123074) to New Relic - 4 upvotes, $0
-121. [Normal user can set "Job title" of other users by Direct Object Reference](https://hackerone.com/reports/123435) to New Relic - 4 upvotes, $0
+121. [Open redirection bypass](https://hackerone.com/reports/127741) to New Relic - 4 upvotes, $0
 122. [User enumeration possible from log-in timing difference](https://hackerone.com/reports/127026) to New Relic - 4 upvotes, $0
 123. [Login Open Redirect](https://hackerone.com/reports/131552) to New Relic - 4 upvotes, $0
 124. [newrelic.com rails directory traversal vuln](https://hackerone.com/reports/134032) to New Relic - 4 upvotes, $0